great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/validation_actions/how_to_update_data_docs_as_a_validation_action.md

 ---
-title: How to update Data Docs after Validating a Checkpoint
+title: Update Data Docs after Validating a Checkpoint
 ---

 import Prerequisites from '../../../guides/connecting_to_your_data/components/prerequisites.jsx';